ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/libhugetlbfs/libhugetlbfs_general.md

 ##  Introduction to libhugetlbfs
 In Linux, hugepages provide larger memory blocks compared to the default page size.
 You can use libhugetlbfs to provide memory for application text, data, `malloc()`, and shared memory with hugepages.

 Larger memory pages benefit applications that use considerable amounts of memory which, in turn, may cause reduced performance due to a high number of TLB misses.
-By enabling libhugetlbfs, workloads with sizeable amounts of code, data, or heap sections may see significant performance improvement.
+By enabling libhugetlbfs, workloads with sizable amounts of code, data, or heap sections may see significant performance improvement.

 ## Install Linux packages